-- The destinations list of A Level students was again very good, with the majority going to university (their first choice), mainly Russell Group establishments and half onto STEM courses. - GCSE outcomes were excellent and improved on the previous year's performance which ranked the school in the top 1%.
+- The destinations list of A Level students was again very good, with the majority going to university (their first choice), mainly Russell Group establishments and Oxbridge, and a large proportion onto STEM courses. - GCSE outcomes were excellent and improved on the previous year's performance which ranked the school in the top 1%.
 Effective interventions, hard work of both pupils and staff, the strong relationships between them, together with the sense of community, ensured rapid improvement so that all girls achieved as well as possible.
 Most girls gained a full GCSE qualification in Religious Studies as part of their core curriculum. - The gap between performance of disadvantaged and non-disadvantaged pupils is arguably closed compared to national performance and benchmarking measures.
 This demonstrates continued, improved teaching and learning practice for all staff and all pupils. - The school offers a wide programme of extra-curricular activities and a programme of visits and journeys to destinations in the UK and elsewhere.
 There is also an extensive sporting programme in school and in competition with other schools in the Borough.
 The Duke of Edinburgh programme has become well established.
-However activities and programmes were curtailed and reduced to virtual experiences after the closure of schools in March 2020. - Girls continue to be involved in a wide range of charitable fundraising events with each form choosing their own charities.
+However activities and programmes were curtailed and reduced to virtual experiences after the reopening of schools due to Covid 19 restrictions and the school's Risk assessment and covid arrangements. - Girls continue to be involved in a wide range of charitable fundraising events with each form choosing their own charities.
+This is all led by the sixth form charities officer.
 All Y8 pupils undertake a module as part of their PSHCE programme which looks at active citizenship.
-As part of this, they undertake a project to raise awareness and funding for a charity of their choice.
-Girls also took part in the Wings of Hope Charity Awards programme and set up a campaign to fund raise for Period Poverty.. - The school has entered the research phase of its collaboration with the University of Oxford to study the impact of teaching Mindfulness to adolescents.
-Fourteen staff have received training and some of these are involved in the formal research instruction.
-There is already a measurable impact from the programme. - As new staff are recruited, the school has continued to expand the diversity of its workforce so that it is representative of its community at every staffing level.
+As part of this, they undertake a project to raise awareness and funding for a charity of their choice. - The school completed its collaboration with the University of Oxford to study the impact of teaching Mindfulness to adolescents.
+Fourteen staff received training and some of these were involved in the formal research instruction.
+There is already a measurable impact from the programme.
+It is used extensively in all key stages. - As new staff are recruited, the school has continued to expand the diversity of its workforce so that it is representative of its community at every staffing level.